Ultimate Quality Score Guide

 Should I also look at ad group, campaign, and account level scores?

-You cannot see ad group, campaign, or account level Quality Scores in Google Ads.
-For that data, you need to calculate the weighted Quality Sores yourself or use a system that will do it for you.
+You cannot see ad group, campaign, or account level quality scores in Google Ads.
+For that data, you need to calculate the weighted quality scores yourself or use a system that will do it for you.

 No. Conversions can be anything you want to track in making business decisions, such as pages viewed, product sales, lead form starts, phone calls, or just videos watched on a page.